)

 Choose a policy offering minimum car insurance coverage

 If you have a paid-off car that you can afford to replace, you may not need to buy full-coverage car insurance.
 You’re only legally required to carry minimum car insurance, consisting of property damage and bodily injury liability coverage (plus protection from uninsured and underinsured motorists).
 These are cheaper car insurance policies, but they won’t cover your injuries or vehicle damage if you’re at fault in an accident.
+But if you’re financing or leasing a vehicle, your lender will likely require full coverage.

 Practice safe driving habits